 4. Stepping too far into the future

-Contrary to popular opinion, people aren’t so desperate for a mate and to settle down that it’s a turn-on for you to start talking about your future or talking in the future tense before numbers have been exchanged or you even know the person!
-This is pretty creepy and it will send the person running in the opposite direction!
+Contrary to popular opinion, people aren’t so desperate for a mate and to settle down that it’s a turn-on for you to talk about your future or to talk in the future tense before exchanging numbers or even knowing the person!
+This is pretty creepy and will send the person running in the opposite direction!
 See my posts on Future Faking and Fast Forwarding!

 5. Coming on too strong

-There’s that boundaries thing again!
-People who come on too strong are people that don’t understand body language or who don’t listen to what is being said.
-Don’t be so blinded by your lust, attraction, or libido that you fail to recognise that you are overstepping the mark.
-Being too forceful with your flirtation is likely to make the recipient feel nervous and at worst, turned off or even scared.
+There’s that boundary thing again!
+People who come on too strong are people who don’t understand body language or who don’t listen to what’s being said.
+Don’t be so blinded by your lust, attraction, or libido that you fail to recognise that you’re overstepping the mark.
+Being too forceful with your flirtation is likely to make the recipient feel nervous and, at worst, turned off or even scared.

 7. Leering

-The whole eyes on stalks, tongue hanging out your mouth, suggestive leer that strips the person of their clothes with your eyes alone, is a mega turn-off.
+The whole eyes on stalks, tongue hanging out of your mouth, suggestive leer that strips the person of their clothes with your eyes alone, is a mega turnoff.

 8. Going into sexual territory

-I don’t care what signals you are getting – mentioning sex or anything sexual as part of a flirtation with someone you hardly know is inappropriate.
-The only time you can get away with this is if you’re after a one night stand and the other party is too.
+I don’t care what signals you’re getting; mentioning sex or anything sexual as part of a flirtation with someone you hardly know can be a massive overstep.
+The only time you can get away with this is if you’re after a one-night stand and the other party is too.
 Being sexual while flirting crosses boundaries and will definitely convey the wrong message about you.

 9. Being overfamiliar

 If someone tells you that their name is Nicola, don’t shorten it to Nicki a moment later.
-Likewise, avoid doing anything that is basically your attempt to leapfrog over the formalities and establish yourself without actually getting to know the person.
+Likewise, avoid doing anything that’s basically your attempt to leapfrog over the formalities and establish yourself without actually getting to know the person.
 Know your place!

 10. Being too specific with a compliment

-I wrote about complimenting women recently but as a general rule, try not to home in on anything too specific as you have no idea what people’s insecurities are.
+I wrote about complimenting women recently, but as a general rule, try not to home in on anything too specific.
+You have no idea what people’s insecurities are.
 Hence you don’t compliment the hourglass figure, the pear shape, the Roman nose, the big ears, big feet, or big breasts.
-Just tell them that they look great!
+Just tell them they look great!

 11. Keeping an eye on other ‘prey’ in the room

-Your focus should be on the person that you’re flirting with and if you’re eyeing other people in the room it sends a distinct message of insincerity, rudeness, and a low attention span.
+Your focus should be on the person you’re flirting with.
+If you’re eyeing other people in the room, it sends a distinct message of insincerity, rudeness, and a low attention span.

 12. Acting weird or crazy

-You might think that it gives you individuality but it is likely to freak out the person and send them running for the hills.
-Be careful of verbal diarrhoea or coming across highly emotionally strung as it screams hard work and baggage alert.
+You might think it gives you individuality, but it’s likely to freak out the person and send them running for the hills.
+Be careful of verbal diarrhoea or coming across as highly emotionally strung.
+That volatility can feel unsettling and confusing.

 13. Being argumentative

-Some people think that interaction between the sexes is just like when you were in the playground or at high school, where arguing, fighting, or ignoring each other could be perceived as signs of interest.
-Whilst having a bit of banter can work to a point, be careful of crossing the line into argumentative and difficult because it sends a distinct message that you’re too much to handle and you may potentially come across as aggressive.
+Some people think that interaction between the sexes is just like when you were in the playground or at high school, where arguing, fighting, or ignoring each other were supposedly signs of interest.
+While having a bit of banter can work to a point, be careful of crossing the line into being argumentative and difficult.
+You might think you’re ‘flirting’ but the other party may experience it as aggressive and hostile.